-- 9.6.1 The hearing may proceed in the absence of the Respondent provided notice of the hearing has been given to the Respondent pursuant to paragraph 9.4.4 of this Handbook. - 9.6.2 Participation by either party by videoconference or teleconference is permitted if PEGNL, the Respondent and the Adjudication Tribunal agree, but normally a hearing will be held with the parties in physical attendance. - 9.6.3 The Adjudication Tribunal may permit testimony by a witness by videoconference or teleconference. - 9.6.4 The Complainant is entitled to attend the hearing unless excluded under subsection 26(3) of the Act.
+- 9.6.1 The hearing may proceed in the absence of the Respondent provided notice of the hearing has been given to the Respondent pursuant to paragraph 9.4.4 of this Handbook. - 9.6.2 At the discretion of the Adjudication Tribunal, a hearing may either be held with the parties in physical attendance or virtual attendance. - 9.6.3 The Adjudication Tribunal may permit testimony by a witness by videoconference or teleconference. - 9.6.4 The Complainant is entitled to attend the hearing unless excluded under subsection 26(3) of the Act.